marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ![created an admin user](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/6f3ae749-796b-484f-a30d-e9e33490beb2)

-6. Create a password for the Admin account then select **Password never expires** so that we can continue to use the same passowrd to log in
+6. Create a password for the admin account then select **Password never expires** so that we can continue to use the same password to log in

 ![create password for user](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/aceb94b2-7354-4fc2-89db-b4ae97eaf904)

-7. Confirm everythings correct and hit **Finish**
+7. Confirm everything is correct and hit **Finish**

 ![confirm our settings for admin](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/468fade3-0cbc-489f-874b-3458dd7fc625)